Which Methodology to Choose for Your Project: Waterfall vs RAD?

 When companies are thinking of developing software they do thorough marketing research, analyse the end user needs, think how to further promote it to make their product or solution successful by all means.

 However, they do not usually think of how the software will be built, who will be responsible for requirements preparation and project management and so on.
-It might cause serious delay in project release or even a project failure.
+It might cause a serious delay in project release or even a project failure.

 For instance, the Wellingtone survey states that only 40% of projects are developed on time, 46% of projects are developed according to the planned budget, and 36% of projects deliver their full value.